schuchert/schuchert.github.io/_posts/2019-04-08-CreateFirst.md

 ## The First Step
 The simple idea underlying this approach is that the first step is creational, not destructive.
-Rather than killing the original method, which forces all clients to change, keep it in place, but it now calls out.
+Rather than killing the original method, which forces all clients to change, keep it in place, but it now delegats its impelementation.

 This is protected variation.
 The original method remains in place, protecting existing consumers from having to change.
 The underlying implementation